Curvy points, the perimeter, and the complexity of convex toric domains: Introduction

-to better understand for what kind of open sets this bound on $i$ can be improved in the ``critical case\rq\rq\, when the volume of $U$ actually divides the volume of $M$.
-To make this precise, let us say that {\bf long term super-recurrence holds} (which we will sometimes just call super-recurrence for short) for an open subset $U \subset M$ if there are numbers $c_i \to 0$ such that whenever $U' \subset M$ is such that $U'$ is symplectomorphic to $c_i \cdot U$ and $\vol(U')$ divides $\vol(M)$,
+Let $(M,\omega)$ be a symplectic manifold of finite volume, $\Psi$ a Hamiltonian diffeomorphism, and fix an open subset $U \subset M$.
+In this situation, ``Poincare recurrence\rq\rq\, guarantees that $\Psi^i(U)$ must intersect $U$ nontrivially for some $1 \le i \le \lfloor \frac{ \vol(M)}{\vol(U)} \rfloor$.
+It is a longstanding problem, see \cite{polterovichschlenk}, to better understand for what kind of open sets this bound on $i$ can be improved in the ``critical case\rq\rq\, when the volume of $U$ actually divides the volume of $M$.
+To make this precise, let us say that {\bf long term super-recurrence holds} (which we will sometimes just call super-recurrence\footnote{The definition in \cite{polterovichschlenk} is slightly different from this.
+Strictly speaking, there one only requires a sequence of arbitrarily small scalings improving this Poincare recurrence property.
+Anything satisfying our condition satisfies the condition in \cite{polterovichschlenk} as well.} for short) for an open subset $U \subset M$ if whenever $U' \subset M$ is such that $U'$ is symplectomorphic to a scaling of $U$ and $\vol(U')$ properly divides $\vol(M)$,